Friends have asked how I came to serve in the Anglican Church in North America. It’s been a journey. A good one.

 “The Right Rev’d Clark W. P. Lowenfield, Bishop of the Diocese of the Western Gulf Coast in the Anglican Church in North America, has graciously called me to serve him as a Catechist and Canon Theologian.”

-The Creeds, the Thirty-Nine Articles, the Book of Common Prayer, the Ordinal, my Oath of Conformity, my Oath of Canonical Obedience – these are now my green pastures and still waters.
-And I say it in that personal way for a personal reason.
+The Creeds, the Thirty-Nine Articles, the Book of Common Prayer, the Ordinal, my Oath of Conformity, my Oath of Canonical Obedience – these are now my green pastures and still waters in Christ.
+And I say it in so personal a way for a very personal reason.
 At 71 years of age, I am in that season of life when I must begin preparing to die.
 Not that I am panicking.
 Not at all.
 I am just being realistic, and even expectant.
 I want to get ready, more and more.
 I watched my dad live out his final years in the nearness of God, and he was ready.
 I can be too.
 And I am convinced that the best way to navigate this final passage in my own journey is to be where communion with God has been nurtured so richly for so long.
 That is Anglicanism.
 Yes, my theology aligns with Anglican conviction and mission; but in addition, my soul needs the depth of Anglican tradition.

 I look forward to learning from my new friends in the ACNA, and I hope to contribute to them, as we devote ourselves to the apostles’ teaching and the fellowship, to the breaking of the bread and the prayers (Acts 2:42) – all to the praise of the glory of his grace.